ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 The BitShares Core Team use various collaboration tools to organize their work, convey ideas and aid development efforts.
 Tools selected by the team generally provide read/reviewer access for the community to observe progress and provide feedback.
 Write/contributor access may be limited to a specific Core Team role(s).
 License quantities and types will vary monthly, therefore $2,250 is budgeted for tools.
 A non-exhaustive list is provided in Table 3 below.

-Team Members are encouraged to office within a co-working space to expose the BitShares platform therein and form external collaboration opportunities.
-A stipend of $350 monthly is offered for full time equivalent (FTE) effort.

 The FTE Core Team will meet prior to each of the scheduled DevCon events for team building, in person collaboration and presentation preparation.
 The Core Team will participate in conference events in constructive ways.
 A budget for Conference participation is provided in Table 4. below.

 * Table 3.
 Collaboration Tools (Monthly)